-The Participants for which information is set forth include any Participant with (i) a Project One Generation Entitlement Share, a Project One Budgeted 2016 Transmission Entitlement Share, a Project Two Obligation Share (as of December 2015), a Project Three Obligation Share (as of December 2015) or a Project Four Obligation Share of 3.0 percent or greater, or (ii) a Project M Obligation Share, a Project J Obligation Share or a Project P Obligation Share of 3.5 percent or greater.
-Such Participants for which information is set forth together have Project One Generation Entitlement Shares totaling approximately 75 percent, Project One Budgeted 2016 Transmission Entitlement Shares totaling approximately 73 percent, Project Two Obligation Shares (as of December 2015) totaling approximately 74 percent, Project Three Obligation Shares (as of December 2015) totaling approximately 74 percent, Project Four Obligation Shares totaling approximately 75 percent, or together have Project M Obligation Shares totaling approximately 74 percent, Project J Obligation Shares totaling approximately 63 percent and Project P Obligation Shares totaling approximately 63 percent.
-In addition, information also is set forth for any CC Participant whose debt service responsibility with respect to the CC Bonds is five percent or greater for any twelve-month period ending on October 31, commencing with the twelve-month period ending October 31, 2016.
+The Participants for which information is set forth include any Participant with (i) a Project One Generation Entitlement Share, a Project One Budgeted 2017 Transmission Entitlement Share, a Project Two Obligation Share (as of December 2016), a Project Three Obligation Share (as of December 2016) or a Project Four Obligation Share of 3.0 percent or greater, or (ii) a Project M Obligation Share, a Project J Obligation Share or a Project P Obligation Share of 3.5 percent or greater.
+Such Participants for which information is set forth together have Project One Generation Entitlement Shares totaling approximately 75 percent, Project One Budgeted 2017 Transmission Entitlement Shares totaling approximately 73 percent, Project Two Obligation Shares (as of December 2016) totaling approximately 74 percent, Project Four Obligation Shares totaling approximately 75 percent, Project J Obligation Shares (as of December 2016) totaling approximately 74 percent, Project Four Obligation Shares (as of December 2016) totaling approximately 74 percent, Project Poligation Shares totaling approximately 75 percent, Project J Obligation Shares totaling approximately 74 percent, Project Three Obligation Shares (as of December 2016) totaling approximately 74 percent, Project Four Obligation Shares (as of December 2016) totaling approximately 74 percent, Project P Obligation Shares totaling approximately 74 percent, Project J Obligation Shares totaling approximately 63 percent.
+In addition, information also is set forth for any CC Participant whose debt service responsibility with respect to the CC Bonds is five percent or greater for any twelve-month period ending on October 31, commencing with the twelve-month period ending October 31, 2017.